WFAN (AM)

-The WFAN call letters and sports format were moved to the former WNBC at 660 kHz on October 7, 1988.
+The callsign WFAN and sports format were moved to the former WNBC on 660 kHz on October 7, 1988.
 WNBC's history dated to 1922, when it began operation as WEAF, licensed to Western Electric.
 Purchased by the Radio Corporation of America in 1926, it became the flagship of the NBC Radio Network, the first national radio network in the United States, later becoming WRCA and WNBC.